Welcoming and Including Children in Worship

 Praygrounds

 The Prayground (also known as a Grace Space) is an intentional area in the worship space for children and families to participate in worship.
 The space is often created in a way that welcomes young children through elementary age children with quiet toys, books, and objects that relate to the Scripture, season or theme.
 Praygrounds are often near the front of the sanctuary so children can see and hear, but they can be placed wherever it works the best in the worship area.
 View pictures of different Praygrounds from around the Michigan Conference below.
-To learn more you can download the Prayground Brochure.
+To learn more you can download the Prayground Info Brochure.

 Worship Bags/Boxes